irlgaming/jsondb-public/README.md

 It should be noted that the collection objects within this module are not thread safe and should only be accessed within a single memory context.

-## Accessing the jsondb Module
+## Accessing the JSONDB Module

 To access this module from JavaScript, you would do the following:

-	var jsondb = require("com.irlgaming.jsondb");
+	var jsondb = require("com.irlgaming.JSONDB");

-The jsondb variable is a reference to the Module object.
+The JSONDB variable is a reference to the Module object.

 ## Reference